Love, Death, and the Sub-Creative Imagination in J. R. R. Tolkien

-It isn’t that the lack of a creative desire to participate in life dissolves the illusions of Imagination, leaving behind nothing but bare biological survival and pure physical reality.
-It’s that, for better or worse, with or without such positivity, there is no escape from Imagination: it encompasses the whole of both life and death, body and soul.
-To be sub-creators is our doom, whether we use our power to create beauty, we risk destroying it.
+It isn’t that the lack of a creative desire to participate in life dissolves the illusions of Imagination, leaving behind nothing but bare biological survival and the blind and stupid churning of matter.
+It’s that, for better or worse, with or without such positivity, there is no escape from Imagination: it encompasses the whole of both life and death, body and soul, yay and nay.
+To be sub-creators is our doom.
+If we do not use our power of divine likeness to create beauty, we risk destroying it.
 We are not permitted to abstain, to be spectators on an already made reality.
 For there to be any reality at all, we must participate in its making, whether positively or negatively.

 Tolkien’s Art is not what it at first appears.
 More artisanal than artistic, the products of Tolkien’s sub-creation “arose in [his] mind as ‘given’ things.”
-He continues: “…always I had the sense of recording what was already ‘there,’ somewhere: not of ‘inventing’” (xii).
-Tolkien’s mode of creation is then just as easily characterized as a mode of discovery.
+Always,” writes Tolkien, “I had the sense of recording what was already ‘there,’ somewhere: not of ‘inventing’” (xii).
+Tolkien’s mode of creation is also a mode of discovery.
 This seeming contradiction is easier to grasp if we consider it alongside Tolkien’s belief that “myths are largely made of truth” (xv).
 The “wide-spread motives or elements” expressed in the world’s mythologies (known to Tolkien’s contemporary Carl Jung as “archetypes”) are such mythic truths.
 It is no surprise, then, that these archetypes were in some sense re-discovered by Tolkien in the course of his imaginal descent into Middle-Earth.
-We need not decide whether sub-creation is true creation, or simple discovery, since Imagination functions according to its own oscillatory logic allowing it to hover indeterminately between pairs of seeming opposites (creation/discovery, self/world, intellect/senses, spirt/matter, etc).
+We need not decide whether sub-creation is true creation, or simple discovery, since Imagination functions according to its own oscillatory logic allowing it to hover indeterminately between pairs of seeming opposites (creation/discovery, self/world, intellect/sensation, spirit/matter, and so forth).
 It is from this unruly oscillation that all of Imagination’s mysterious power derives.

 The first option is to resent death as a curse, and so to “rebel against the laws of the Creator” by employing various devices meant to mechanically stave off the inevitable.
 This is a fallen form of creativity in service of the denial of death, which cannot but lead to the desire for ever more Power.
-For Tolkien, this desire for Power can lead only to an obsession with what Tolkien calls “the Machine.”
+For Tolkien, this desire for Power can lead only to an obsession with “the Machine.”
 The Machine necessarily possesses its master (and so inverts the master-slave relationship).
-It represents a form of black magic that is concerned only to make the will more quickly effective, a technological magic accomplished by external devices, rather than by the innate power of Imagination.
+It represents a form of black magic that is concerned only to make the will quicker and more effective, a technological magic accomplished by external devices, rather than by the innate power of Imagination.

-There cannot be any ‘story’ without a fall…at least not for human minds as we know them and have them.” (xv)
+“There cannot be any ‘story’ without a fall…at least not for human minds as we know them and have them.” (xv)

 In the mythic mode of speaking, the Elves are said to be the Firstborn of Ilúvatar, humans their Followers.
 Taking the Elvish view on things gives we mere mortals the opportunity to raise our attention from the mud into which we have fallen to dwell again at least for a moment beneath the stars in the sky and to contemplate the heavenly mission their light was sent to earth to share with us.